 Windowing in Alerts provides a solution for creating custom policies to monitor user activity within a given time period at a set threshold.
 For example, you may want to be alerted when users fail to login to their account more than 5 times within a 30 minute window outside of your company’s IP address.
-This could be a tell-tale sign that their account is being compromised.
+This could be a tell-tale sign that their account is compromised.

 Setting the Window and Threshold

 Selecting “After a threshold is exceeded within a given time period” within the Alert will allow you to set the threshold and window.
-There is a minimum requirement of looking for more than 2 events for a single user.
+There is a minimum requirement of more than 2 events for a single user.
 If you would like to know about less than 2 events, we suggest setting a threshold without a Window.